PerlAlien/Alien-Autotools/README.md

 If you are a system vendor, then you should typically not need to package this module, check to see if the dependency that requires it can be built as a system install instead.

+# HELPERS

+This [Alien](https://metacpan.org/pod/Alien) provides all of the helpers provides by [Alien::m4](https://metacpan.org/pod/Alien::m4), [Alien::autoconf](https://metacpan.org/pod/Alien::autoconf), [Alien::automake](https://metacpan.org/pod/Alien::automake) and [Alien::libtool](https://metacpan.org/pod/Alien::libtool).
+Each helper will execute the corresponding command.
+You will want to sue the helpers instead of using the command names directly because they will use the correct incantation on Windows.
+The following list is a subset of all of the helpers provided by this alien that are probably the most useful.

+- m4
+- autoreconf
+- automake
+- libtool
+- libtoolize

 # SEE ALSO